jomas94/AppPeluqueria/README.md

 JS for the navegation tabs and to validate the form.

-Conected to a MySQL Database to get the data about all services using PHP.
+Conected to a MySQL Database to get the data about all services using PHP 8.

 <!--Checkout it out <a href="https://jomas94.github.io/AppPeluqueria/" target="_blank">here</a> -->